-Shaft Seal Removal - For Part# 25985W
+Shaft Seal Removal - For Part# 28985W (See Table 5-15 and Figure 5-70)

-Follow local lock-out/tag-out procedure.
+Followlocal lock-out/tag-out procedure.
 Compressors must be depressurized before attempting to do any work on them.
 Failure to comply may result in serious injury, death and/or damage to equipment.